5 day Gulf Shores spring break itinerary

 Day 3 of your Gulf Shores Spring Break itinerary – Choose Your Adventure Day

-We were out for a total of 90 minutes and Zack and I were up for about 10 minutes.
-I’m proud of us for doing it and I completely recommend the experience.
-Kids as young as four can go parasailing so this is definitely a family-friendly activity.
+We were out for a total of 90 minutes and Zack and I were up in the air for about 10 minutes.
+I’m proud of us for doing it since it was outside of my comfort zone.
+Kids as young as four can go parasailing so this is a family-friendly activity.

-If you’re up for adventure but parasailing isn’t quite your thing, there are lots of other water activities available: jet skiing, paddle boarding, kayaking, sailing and more.
+If you’re up for adventure but parasailing isn’t quite your thing, there are lots of other water activities available: jet skiing, paddle boarding, kayaking, sailing, and more.
 To check out what adventure sports are available in Gulf Shores, read here.

 Related post: 5 Reasons to check out Alabama Beaches